In his book Schöpferische Indifferenz, philosopher Salomo Friedlaender (1918/2013) opens with & :

 Ludwig Frambach also finds evidence for Friedländer’s differential thinking in such gestalt concepts as as self and middle mode.
 In Perls, Hefferline and Goodman you’ll read self is spontaneous middle and mode as the ground of action and passion and engaged with its situation as you, I and it.
 The spontaneous is both active and passive both willing and done to, or better, it is middle in mode, a creative impartiality, a disinterest, not in the sense of being not excited or not creative, for spontaneity is eminently these but as the unity prior and posterior to activity and passivity containing both.

 In the English language there hardly exists any middle mode, it doesn’t imply any action on the self such as retroflection.
-The middle mode means rather that whether the self does or is done to.
-It refers to the process to itself as a totality.
-It feels it as its own, and is engaged in it.
-So perhaps it in the English expression, “to address oneself to”.
+The middle mode means rather than whether the self does or is done to.
+It refers to the process itself as a totality.
+It feels it as its own and is engaged in it.
+So perhaps it is the English expression, “to address oneself to”.

 The fertile void, the impasse